aerospike/aerospike-client-python/README.rst

 Compatibility
 -------------

-The Python client for Aerospike works with Python 3.7 - 3.11 running on:
+The Python client for Aerospike works with Python 3.7 - 3.11 and supports the following OS'es:

 * macOS 11 and 12
 * CentOS 7 Linux